 The World is a Mirror

-The outer world reflects our inner world.
+The external world reflects our inner world.
 We manifest experiences based on our conditioned thoughts and beliefs.
-Our habit of thought on any subject is conditioned by impressions derived from past experiences and desires for fulfilment in future experiences.
-Our thought patterns influence the way we perceive people, things, events, and situations.
-Nothing is inherently good or bad, right or wrong; it's all a matter of perception.
-Your continued attention to anything - desirable or otherwise - keeps it in your experience.
-We have recurring experiences in different places with different faces because we are unable to turn attention away from the subject or revise our entrenched thought patterns regarding certain type of people and situations.
+Our habit of thought on any subject is moulded by impressions derived from past experiences and desires for fulfilment in future experiences.
+Our thought patterns influence the way we perceive everything.
+Nothing is inherently good or bad, right or wrong.
+We have recurring experiences because we are unable to change our conditioned thoughts.

 Quiet the Mind